 If you are someone who routinely avoids going to the doctor you need to put yourself and your health first and book an appointment.
 Some diseases are often undetected and it won’t hurt to get a general check-up or blood test to see if there are any levels you could work on through your diet, such as iron.
 Remember, health is not merely the absence of disease, it is important to take proactive measures to ensure your overall well-being.
 Booking regular mammograms and PAP smears at regular intervals is also recommended if this applies to you.

 Fresh air is great for you and can help blow off some cobwebs and manage stress.
 Try to schedule a walk in the park each day or even walk to work if you can.
 You may not notice yourself taking short, shallow breaths during stressful times.
 Try to consciously get outside and take some deep breaths that you feel in the diaphragm.

 Practice dental hygiene

 This is an important part of your health routine and actually makes you feel clean and fresh.
 As you’ve likely heard many times - brush your teeth twice a day and floss regularly.

-Regular exercise has huge benefits to your health, and it doesn’t have to be intense.
-Schedule a daily walk or spend thirty minutes in the gym twice a week.
+Regular exercise has huge benefits to your physical health, and it doesn’t have to be intense.
+Schedule a daily walk, go on a family bike ride or spend thirty minutes in the gym twice a week.
 Have fun with it and find a workout buddy who can motivate and encourage you.

 This is also great if you struggle to set routines because you will have someone holding you accountable.
 You could even join an aerobics or dance class, whatever works for you.
 Swimming is also a great all-around exercise because it uses the whole body.
 Exercise has many benefits, including increased life expectancy, weight loss, and a lower risk of diseases.